-Since the extension office is currently closed there is a small kiosk for placing soil sample bags and a small file box with sample bags and various forms that need to be completed (see pix below) and see NOTE below.
-Click link for HGIC on taking/collecting soil to test.
+Since the extension office is currently closed there is a small kiosk for placing soil sample bags and a small file box with sample bags and various forms that need to be completed (see pictures below) and see NOTE below.

-Time sensitive submissions such as plant problem samples, nematode samples, manure samples, compost samples, leaf analyses must make prior arrangements by calling the office [803-649-6297].
+NOTE: Time-sensitive submissions such as plant problem samples, nematode samples, manure samples, compost samples, leaf analyses must make prior arrangements by calling the office at 803-649-6297.

-- Soil samples, if payment is made by check, can be dropped anytime into the drop box and must include the check.
-[The fee is $6/sample bag]
+If payment is made by check, soil samples can be dropped anytime into the dropbox and must include the check.
+The fee is $6/sample bag.

-- Soil samples, if payment is made by credit card, must make prior arrangements by calling the office before drop.
+- If payment is made by credit card, you must make prior arrangements by calling the office before the drop.

 - No cash is accepted at this time.

 Growing plants successfully requires proper soil nutrition.
 So you will need to know what your soil’s nutrient levels are and its pH (acidity/alkalinity). pH is an important part of plant nutrition because it determines the plant’s ability to use other available plant nutrients to produce photosynthesis.
 So before you feed your plants try to determine the PH and nutrient level of your soil.
 You can determine PH using a soil test kit or meter or do a complete soil test.
 Some soil test kits will also test for basic soil nutrients such as nitrogen, Potassium, and Phosphorus.
 Applying fertilizer and other chemicals when not needed can actually make things worse and injure plants.
 So don’t guess–do a soil sample.